 The most recent curveball comes courtesy of Facebook.
 Earlier this year, the ‘original’ social network made headlines with the announcement of their updated News Feed algorithm.
 And for better or worse, this change is sure to have quite the impact on your B2B marketing strategy.

-In today’s post, we give you the scoop on Facebook’s new algorithm, and we prepare you for the impending change.
-Keep reading!
+In today’s post, we give you the scoop on Facebook’s new algorithm, and we prepare you for impending change to your B2B facebook marketing strategy.
+Keep reading if you’re a B2B on Facebook!

 How is Facebook’s new algorithm different?